tanker327/WebRobber/README.md

 ## Example

-Let use [http://www.google.com](http://www.google.com)  as a example.
+Let's use [http://www.google.com](http://www.google.com)  as a example.
 When you check the source code of the page , you will find the code will like below:
 ```html
 <html>
     <head>